raphaelhbt/segmentation_LLUI/README_training2.md

 This project trains a 3D U-Net model for stroke lesion segmentation using the MONAI and TorchIO libraries.
 The data used is the ISLES2022 dataset, preprocessed into the BIDS format using the preprocessing.py file.

+Best result: Combination of parameter number 9 (see in [Parameters Tried]) which reached a mean dice of 0.7420, with a median of 0.79 and a standard deviation of 0.15.

 ## Table of Contents

 - [Requirements](#requirements)